walshie4/coffeescript-style-guide/README.md

 c     = 25
 apple = 'banana'

-if animal is   heavy   and
-   animal is   blue    and
-   animal in   mammals and
-   animal in   large   and
-   animal isnt whale
+if animal in   heavy_animals and animal in   blue_animals  and animal in   mammals       and animal in   large_animals and animal isnt whale console.log 'elephant'
-  console.log 'elephant'
 ```